No Tags Found!

 From India, Mumbai

-There is no time limit stipulated in any law as to completion of domestic enquiry.
-When an employee is placed under suspension pending enquiry, then he shall be eligible for payment of Subsistence Allowance as per the provisions of the Payment of Subsistence Allowance Act, 1972.
-As per the said Act, 50% SA is payable for the first 90 days of suspension and 75% of SA is payable for the next 90 days from the date of suspension and 100% payable after 180 days till the domestic enquiry is completed and the final order is passed by the disciplinary authority.
+• There is no time limit stipulated in any law as to the completion of a domestic inquiry.
+When an employee is placed under suspension pending an inquiry, then they shall be eligible for payment of Subsistence Allowance as per the provisions of the Payment of Subsistence Allowance Act, 1972.
+According to the said Act, 50% of SA is payable for the first 90 days of suspension, 75% of SA is payable for the next 90 days from the date of suspension, and 100% is payable after 180 days until the domestic inquiry is completed and the final order is passed by the disciplinary authority.

-As far as the enquiry is concerned, one has to deal with the HR, request them to complete the enquiry at the earliest.
-If there is inordinate delay in completion of enquiry by the Management, then, this can be raised before the court to prove Management's vindictive and malafide intention which will be a negative to the Management.
-If you say that you have been kept out of the office, not allotted work etc., it will be very difficult to prove.
-Hence, in my opinion, it is better to discuss and understand what the Management expects and sort out the issue amicably and look for alternate job and close the issue.
-You can be peaceful atleast.
+As far as the inquiry is concerned, one has to deal with HR, requesting them to complete the inquiry at the earliest.
+If there is an inordinate delay in the completion of the inquiry by the management, then this can be raised before the court to prove the management's vindictive and malafide intentions, which will be a negative for the management.
+If you mention that you have been kept out of the office, not allotted work, etc., it will be very difficult to prove.
+Hence, in my opinion, it is better to discuss and understand what the management expects, sort out the issue amicably, look for an alternate job, and close the issue.
+You can be peaceful at least.

 From India, Madras

-One additional point is, if they have provided salary while I was not present in the premises itself proves it is not an absconding case.
+One additional point is, if they have provided salary while I was not present on the premises, it proves it is not an absconding case (as communications were still ongoing with the concerned persons in the company).

-Yes, it was related to another query but the scenario is different.
+@Vmlakshminarayanan, please do not close the thread.
+Yes, it was related to another query, but the scenario is different.

 Thanks again!